 Pablo Picasso, one of the most important and influential artists of our time, had a major impact on mid-century modern designers.
 His use of geometrical shapes in nature, his constant toying with the human form, his borrowing from ancient art and sculpture, even his unique color choices and combinations show up repeatedly in commercial designs of the era.

-Tip: Geometric overlays were used to create this Picasso-influenced image.
+Tip: Geometric graphics were used to create this Picasso-influenced image.
 The muted dusky rose color contrasts nicely with the bold navy blue, while the orange accents provide a burst of energy.
 The Futura font is classic mid-century modern.

 Models and magazines